kayla-ahrndt/senior_project_portfolio/README.md

 ## Conclusion & Next Steps

-This project revealed critical insights into cost drivers, shipment reliability, and procurement trends.
-The modeling pipeline offers a blueprint for proactive supply chain management and decision-making.
+This project has revealed insights into cost drivers, shipment reliability, and procurement trends.
+The modeling pipeline offers the potential for a blueprint of  proactive supply chain management and decision-making.

 ### Future Work:
 - Integrate real-time logistics feeds and external factors